roodriigoooo/Network-Dynamics-Microscopic-Markov-Chains-and-MonteCarlo-Simulations/README.md

-#Network Dynamics Microscopic Markov Chains and Monte Carlo Simulations
+# Network Dynamics Microscopic Markov Chains and Monte Carlo Simulations
 This project simulates the spread of infections in a network replicating the SIS (Susceptible-Infected-Susceptible) model.
 It uses the Barabasi-Albert (BA) model to manually generate scale-free networks and analyzes the dynamics of disease spread over time.

+## Authors
+**Nicolau San Millán, Sander Rannik, Yago Granada, Riccardo Orsini and Rodrigo Sastré**

 ## Table of Contents
 -[Installation](#installation)